TOPReward: Token Probabilities as Hidden Zero-Shot Rewards for Robotics: Experiments

-\textbf{Results.} We evaluate success detection on the failure trajectory split of \dname, which contains both successful and failed attempts across 23 tasks.
-We frame success detection as binary classification and report ROC-AUC.
-For \rwname, we use the average log probability over the last 3 sampled frames; for GVL, we use the VOC score.
+\textbf{Setup and results.} We evaluate on the cleaned failure trajectory split of \dname, which contains 150 successful and 129 failed LeRobot attempts.
+Taking inspiration from self-consistency prompting \citep{self_const}, we combine multiple TOPReward scores using different prompts to obtain a success score for success detection as defined in~\Cref{app:success_score}.

-Results are reported in~\Cref{tab:success_detection}.
-We observe that for the open-source Qwen3-VL-8B model, GVL's ROC-AUC is essentially random (0.519) for success detection, while \rwname\ achieves 0.654---a $+0.135$ AUC improvement.
-On the proprietary Gemini model, both methods perform comparably (0.823 vs. 0.826), suggesting that the VOC failure mode is most pronounced when the underlying VLM already struggles with calibrated progress estimation.
-Across both model classes, \rwname\ matches or exceeds GVL without requiring structured numerical generation.